masnicolo/Databricks_Data_Engineer_Associate/README.md

 # Databricks Certified Data Engineer Associate

-This repository contains the resources of the preparation course for Databricks Data Engineer Associate certification exam.
+This repository contains resources for the preparation course for Databricks Data Engineer Associate certification exam.